django-cms/django-cms/docs/contribution.rst

 ##########################
-Contributing to Django-CMS
+Contributing to django CMS
 ##########################

-Like every open-source project, Django-CMS is always looking for motivated individuals to contribute to it's source code.
+Like every open-source project, django CMS is always looking for motivated individuals to contribute to it's source code.
 However, to ensure the highest code quality and keep the repository nice and tidy, everybody has to follow a few rules (nothing major, I promise :) )